Back to Blog

 Q: Which system does Synthesis use?

-A: We calculate your chart in all three major systems: tropical, sidereal, and draconic.
-We don't ask you to choose—we show you all three perspectives so you can compare them yourself.
+A: We calculate your chart across five systems: tropical, true sidereal, draconic, Chinese zodiac, and numerology.
+Our sidereal layer is true sidereal — planets mapped to the real, unequal constellation boundaries (including Ophiuchus), not the equal-sign Lahiri method used in most Vedic charts.
+We don't ask you to choose—we show you every perspective so you can compare them yourself.

 Q: Does precession mean astrology is "wrong"?